groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/join-documents-groupdocs-merger-java/_index.md

 # How to Merge PDF with Java Using GroupDocs.Merger: A Complete Guide

 In today's fast‑paced digital environment, **merge PDF with Java** is a common requirement for automating reports, invoices, and presentation packs.
 Whether you need to combine PDFs, Word files, Excel sheets, or PowerPoint decks, GroupDocs.Merger for Java gives you a reliable, high‑performance way to do it all from a single Java application.
+This guide walks you through everything you need—from prerequisites to a full‑featured implementation—so you can start merging documents today.

 ## Quick Answers
 - **What does “merge PDF with Java” mean?** It refers to programmatically combining one or more PDF (or other supported) files into a single PDF using Java code.
 - **Which library handles this?** GroupDocs.Merger for Java provides a simple API for merging PDFs, DOCX, XLSX, PPTX, and more.
 - **Do I need a license?** A free trial or temporary license is available; a paid license is required for production use.
 - **Can I also combine Excel sheets with Java?** Yes – the same `join` method works for XLSX files, letting you **combine excel sheets java** seamlessly.
 - **Is the process memory‑efficient?** The library releases resources after saving, and you can use asynchronous calls for large batches.

 ## What is “merge PDF with Java”?
 Merging PDFs with Java means using Java code to take two or more PDF documents (or other supported formats) and produce a single consolidated PDF file.
 This is useful for creating unified reports, bundling contracts, or preparing presentation packets without manual copy‑and‑paste.